-ON-DEMAND WEBCAST: Ion Mobility-Assisted DIA of the Histone Code - Opening up Peptide-Centric Data Mining
+ON-DEMAND WEBINAR: Ion Mobility-Assisted DIA of the Histone Code - Opening up Peptide-Centric Data Mining

 As the image of the epigenetic landscape is gradually sharpening, the position of histone post-translational modifications (hPTM) becomes increasingly defined.
 While ion mobility-assisted data-independent analysis (DIA) (HDMSE) is intrinsically protein-centric, it has the potential of seeing more of this landscape than conventional data directed analysis (DDA) approaches.

 In this webinar, we'll demonstrate how a new data pipeline technology was used to derive maximum value from a proteomics experiment investigating histone biochemistry.
 Benefits came from several areas including:

 - Increased data processing stringency with newly accessible parameters which can help to maintain data quality throughout the pipeline